XGovFormBuilder/digital-form-builder/README.md

 #### Versioning

-Versions are auto incremented based on commit messages and SemVer (Major.Minor.Patch).
-When merging, please prepend your merge commit with:
+Version numbers will automatically increment based on commit messages and SemVer (Major.Minor.Patch).
+When merging, prepend your merge commit with the following:
 - `major:` or `breaking:` - for example, `breaking: removing feature X`.
 This will increment the MAJOR version - for example: 1.1.0 to 2.0.0
 - `minor:` or `feature:` - for example, `feature: new component`.
 This will increment the MINOR version - for example: 1.1.0 to 1.2.0
 - `patch:` or `fix:` - for example, `fix: url bug` - this will increment the PATCH version - for example: 1.0.0 to 1.0.1 (this will also happen by default)